Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Squamish used to celebrate Canada Day with a parade, community festival and live music.
 In some years (but not all) there have also been fireworks.

-This year there isn’t a parade or fireworks.
-There are, however, celebrations in the form of Sk̲wx̲wú7mesh Squamish Together.
-The event features live music, art and a zone with activities for kids.
+There wasn’t a parade or fireworks in 2025.
+There were, however, celebrations in the form of Sk̲wx̲wú7mesh Squamish Together.
+The event featured live music, art and a zone with activities for kids.

 Click Canada Day in Squamish for more details about the community’s July 1st activities.

-In 2025 there is also a special event at Britannia Mine, which is about 15 minutes out of town.
-On July 1st, the attraction hosts live music with the Coldwater Road band from noon until 2:30 pm.
-There are also extra games and activities included with general admission to the museum.
+In 2025 there was also a special event at Britannia Mine, which is about 15 minutes out of town.
+On July 1st, the attraction hosted live music with the Coldwater Road band from noon until 2:30 pm.
+There were also extra games and activities included with general admission to the museum.

 Britannia Mine